pa-bru/awesome-marvel/README.md

 A React Project in the Marvel universe.

 ⚠️ **WIP** ⚠️ : Working on tests with Jest and Enzyme.
 For the moment global components and helpers are tested.
-It remains root files, sotre (reducers/actions) and views to test.
-To see the current coverage use that command:
+It remains root files, store (reducers/actions) and views to test.

+To generate the current coverage use that command (don't forget to run `npm install` before):

 ```sh
 $ npm run test:coverage
 ```

-Then open the file with the command below
+Then open the generated file with the command below

 ```sh
 $ npm run test:coverage:open